mcneel/developer.rhino3d.com/content/en/guides/grasshopper/csharp-essentials/2-csharp-basics/index.md

 ## 2.4: Operators

-Operators are used to perform arithmetic, logical and other operations.
+Operators are used to perform arithmetic, logical, and other operations.
 Operators make the code more readable because you can write expressions in a format similar to that in mathematics.
-So instead of having to use functions and write **C=Add(A, B)**, we can write **C=A+B**, which is easier to read.
+So, instead of having to use functions and write **C=Add(A, B)**, we can write **C=A+B**, which is easier to read.
 The following is a table of the common operators provided by the C# programming language for quick reference:

 <table class="rounded">